Can you save your horse’s cracked leather tack?

 Things that contribute to cracked leather tack:

-- Wet tack dries out easily, as the water bonds to the proteins, and then it all dries out.
+- Wet tack dries out quickly, as the water bonds to the proteins, and then it all dries out.
 Stretched leather can sometimes reach its breaking point and snap, too.
 If you find yourself stuck in the rain, wipe off your tack and condition it asap, preferably when it’s still damp.

 These reins are old.
 And also, very uncomfortable to hold.
 And STIFF.